pop-os/shell/README.md

 Even worse, many users are completely unfamiliar with tiling window managers, and may never feel comfortable switching "cold turkey" to one.
 By offering tiling window management as a feature that can be opted into, we can empower the user to ease into gaining greater control over their desktop, so that the idea of tiling window management suddenly becomes accessible.

 There are additionally those who do want the traditional stacking window management experience, but they also want to be able to opt into advanced tiling window management, too.
 So it should be possible to opt into tiling window management as necessary.
-Other operating systems have successfully combined tiling window management features with the traditional stacking window management experience, and we feel that we can do this with GNOME as well...
+Other operating systems have successfully combined tiling window management features with the traditional stacking window management experience, and we feel that we can do this with GNOME as well.

 ---